Sixty-miler: Post-war period

+In April 1946, Wallarah collided with a large naval launch, off Goat Island in Sydney Harbour, but was able to continue to Newcastle.

 In 1947, the small coastal steamer Paterson had just returned from wartime duty with the Royal Australian Navy and on her first trip carrying coal from Catherine Hill Bay to Sydney, when she had to be beached near Norah Head.
 She was refloated and reentered service but, in 1949, while carrying general cargo, the ship foundered near Norah Head, fortunately without loss of life.

-In June 1948, the Mortlake Bank, while leaving Sydney for Newcastle, ran into a fishing trawler, the St. Joseph's, near Sow and Pigs reef at night.
+In June 1948, Mortlake Bank, while leaving Sydney for Newcastle, ran into a fishing trawler, the St. Joseph's, near Sow and Pigs Reef at night.

-In 1949, the Munmorah, when arriving to load coal at the South Bulli Jetty at Bellambi, ran aground on the reef and broke up.
+Munmorah ran aground on a sandbank near the jetty at Catherine Hill Bay in 1948.
+Making use of her own winches and the high tide she was able to pull her way into deeper water.
+Just seven months later, in 1949, when arriving to load coal at the South Bulli Jetty at Bellambi, Munmorah ran aground on the reef and broke up.
 There were no deaths.

-In January 1949, the tug Emu was towing Abersea past the open Glebe Island Bridge, when the tow rope snapped.
+In January 1949, a tug, Emu, was towing Abersea past the open Glebe Island Bridge, when the tow rope snapped.
 Strong winds blew the tug against a guide pylon of the bridge, where she was struck in the stern area by Abersea.
 Emu raced for the CSR wharf at Pyrmont, where her crew scrambled to safety and the tug sank.
 Shortly after 9:30 a.m. on Friday, 29 September 1950, Hetton Bank collided with the bridge, damaging the bridge and disrupting road and tram traffic.